wboykinm/neural-style-docker/README.md

 	--amazonec2-vpc-id $AWS_VPC_ID \
 	nvidia-mapper # name your machine

+# build the environment from the local container config:
+eval $(docker-machine env nvidia-docker) docker build -t wboykinm/neural-style .

 # . . . and connect:
 docker-machine ssh nvidia-mapper

+# don't forget to spin it down when finished
+docker-machine rm nvidia-docker
 ```

 ## Simple use